Managing Calls through the Web Interface

 Choose Primary source in one of the drop-down lists.

-Click the camera control button
+Press the camera control button

 To use saved camera positions during a video session, do the following:

-On the Conference tab, click Layouts
+In the Conference tab, click Layouts.

-# Other participant's camera
+# Remote participant's camera

 # Call to a user